marionettejs/backbone.marionette/docs/marionette.application.md

 * A clear hook for global events e.g. the `AppRouter`
 * An interface to let you inject variables from the wider context into your app

-The Application is that it comes with a `start` method.
+The Application comes with a `start` method.
 This can be used to accomplish tasks before the rest of your application begins.
-Let's take a quick look at an example:
+Let's take a quick look at an
+example:

 ```js
 // Create our Application